Call SelectQuote

 A Medicare Special Enrollment Period (SEP) is a limited time outside the standard Medicare enrollment windows when you can enroll in or change plans due to specific qualifying life events, such as moving, losing creditable employer coverage, or qualifying for financial assistance like Extra Help.
 The most important feature of SEPs is the ability to make necessary coverage changes and, in some cases, avoid late enrollment penalties.

-There are several types of Medicare Special Enrollment Periods, with different qualification standards for each.
-Some of the most common Special Enrollment Period qualifying events include:
+There are several types of Medicare Special Enrollment Periods, each with different qualification standards.
+Below are some of the most common qualifying events:

 Moving to a new address that isn’t in your current Medicare plan’s service area

-Moving to a new location where new Medicare plan options are available, even though your current Medicare plan also includes coverage for your new address
+Moving to a new location where new Medicare plan options are available, even if your current plan still covers your new address

 Returning to the U.S. after living outside the country